srepetsk/gw-style/_pages/christianity.md

 The <strong>Russian Orthodox Church</strong> is another Church of the communion.
 <h5>Protestantism</h5>
-A form of Christian faith and practice which originated with the Protestant Reformation in 1517, a movement against what were seen as errors in the Roman Catholic Church and its teachings.
+A form of Christian faith and practice.
 Adherents are Protestants.

 This is not a unified church.
 There are many denominations, all with differing beliefs and practices.